Pi-Apps-Coders/docs/docs/apps-list.md

 If you need help installing Optifine: https://github.com/MultiMC/MultiMC5/wiki/MultiMC-and-OptiFine How to choose the correct java version: https://github.com/MultiMC/Launcher/wiki/Using-the-right-Java#setting-up-java-in-multimc

-The install script contains OS detection (ubuntu and debian/raspbian based systems supported), and automatic java 8/11/16/17 installation.
+Ubuntu and Debian/Raspbian based systems supported.
+Includes automatic java 8/11/16/17 installation.

-MultiMC5 supports minecraft versions from the old beta/alphas all the way up to 1.18+.
-Fabric and Forge mod loading is fully supported.
+MultiMC5 supports minecraft versions from the old beta/alphas all the way up to 1.19+.
+Fabric, Forge, and Quilt mod loading is fully supported.

-A custom meta repo is used for arm32 and arm64 to provide lwjgl 2.9.4, 3.1.2(fake), 3.1.6, 3.2.1, 3.2.2, and 3.2.3(unused) native libraries. (https://github.com/theofficialgman/meta-multimc)
+A custom meta repo is used for arm32 and arm64 lwjgl 2.9.4, 3.1.2(fake), 3.1.6, 3.2.1, 3.2.2, and 3.3.1 native libraries. (https://github.com/theofficialgman/meta-multimc)
 This supports all currently released versions of minecraft.

 Note: MultiMC5 github/discord does support this CUSTOM BUILD, any issues should be directed to the Pi-Apps Discord, Forum Post, or Pi-Apps github issues.